davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open_science_digital_scholarship.md

 ---

-# Open Science: code reuse
+# Open Science: research software

+- software can be built on
+- research software valuable output
+- Examples <!---todo--->

 ---